amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 And this is the condition of one of the best software-related branches of PCE.
 If we start looking at some of the core branches, the situation can be even more challenging.

-At this point, many of you will start asking a difficult question:
+At this point, many of you will start asking a that difficult question:

 "Did I make the right decision?"
 After investing ₹12–13 lakhs(and if u are a girl then it could be even more), spending four years in engineering, sacrificing countless weekends, assignments, exams, and opportunities, is getting a ₹4 LPA job really worth it?
 And that's assuming you get placed in the first place.(the main thing is 5-10 years ago they giving same package and now after this much of inflation ,considering living cost u are getting same offer..u need to think twice)